ystia/yorc/doc/infrastructures.rst

    |incubation|

-Kubernetes support is in a kind of Proof Of Concept phasis for now.
+Kubernetes support is in a kind of Proof Of Concept phase for now.
 We are currently working on a total refactoring of this part.

 .. |prod| image:: https://img.shields.io/badge/stability-production%20ready-green.svg
 .. |dev| image:: https://img.shields.io/badge/stability-stable%20but%20some%20features%20missing-yellow.svg